andox/heat-pump-pilot/README.md

 - Indoor temperature sensor (`sensor.*`).
 - Outdoor temperature sensor (`sensor.*`).
 - Price sensor (`sensor.*`).
-- Weather entity (`weather.*` or a sensor with a `forecast` attribute).
-The integration will fall back to a flat forecast from the outdoor sensor if forecast data is unavailable.

 Optional entities:
 - Controlled entity (the output target you want the integration to drive).